h2oai/h2o-3/h2o-docs/src/product/automl.rst

   Rather than saving an AutoML object itself, currently, the best thing to do is to save the models you want to keep, individually.
 A utility for saving all of the models at once, along with a way to save the AutoML object (with leaderboard), will be added in a future release.

--  **Why don't I see XGBoost models when using AutoML in multinode**
+-  **Why don't I see XGBoost models when using AutoML in a multi-node H2O cluster?**

+  The multi-node XGBoost feature is experimental, so XGBoost is turned off by default for multi-node H2O clusters.

 Resources
 ~~~~~~~~~